 Amanda Wood’s primary focus is assisting clients with federal funding needs.
-Her experience as senior legislative staff on Capitol Hill provides the skills to represent clients on matters ranging from post-hurricane FEMA policy changes to Everglades preservation.
-She represents municipal, corporate and nonprofit clients on matters related to transportation, economic development, natural resources, law enforcement, and social services.
+Her experience as senior Legislative staff on Capitol Hill provides the skills to represent clients on matters ranging from FEMA policy to smart city solution deployment to beach renourishment and major transportation infrastructure.
+She represents municipal, corporate and nonprofit clients on matters related to transportation, economic development, natural resources, law enforcement, homeland security and social services.
 She previously served as Legislative Director to Senator Bob Graham (D-FL), where she was responsible for developing and implementing the Senator’s legislative agenda and strategy.
-Amanda currently represents the Brady Center to Prevent Gun Violence, ShotSpotter, MorphoTrak, Hitachi Vantara, LRAD Corporation, the Florida counties of Sarasota and Collier, the City of Cape Coral, FL, and the Town of Davie, FL.
+Amanda currently represents ShotSpotter, Tantalus, Tritium, NTT Data, Next Era Energy, Genasys Corporation, the Florida counties of Sarasota and Collier, Hennepin County, MN, Broward Sheriff’s Office, the City of Cape Coral, FL, the Town of Davie, FL, and others.

-In addition, for private sector clients, Amanda trains their sales teams to communicate effectively with their local government clients and helps them identify and pursue funds for local government acquisition needs.
-She provides strategic advice to sales teams and guides clients and prospects through the funding process, including review of grant applications.
-She achieves success through direct communication with sales targets and research regarding community-specific federal funding opportunities.
+In addition, for private sector clients, Amanda trains their sales teams to communicate effectively with their public agency customers and helps them identify and pursue funds to purchase innovative smart city solutions.
+She provides strategic advice to sales teams and guides clients and prospects through the funding process, including review of grant applications and engaging political support.
+She achieves success through direct communication with customers and her deep knowledge of community-specific federal funding opportunities.

-- Secured $2,400,000 under the DHS SAFER grant program for fire service staffing in the Town of Davie and $462,673 through the Assistance to Firefighters Grant for the Town of Davie for new self-contained Breathing Apparatus’ (SCBA) and an air compressor cascade system for frontline fire engines and rescue units.
+- Secured $2.4 million under the US Department of Homeland Security (DHS) SAFER grant program for fire service staffing in the Town of Davie and $462,673 through the Assistance to Firefighters Grant for the Town of Davie for new self-contained breathing apparatus (SCBA) and an air compressor cascade system for frontline fire engines and rescue units.

 PROFESSIONAL / COMMUNITY ACTIVITIES